adamewing/methylartist/README.md

 Generates "composite" methylation plots where multiple per-element profiles are aligned to and plotted against a reference sequence.

-### dss
+### wgmeth

+Outputs genome-wide statistics on CpGs covered by at least one call.
+By default, `wgmeth` yields output in bedMethyl format (0-based coordinates).

-Creates genome-wide files suitable for input to DSS for statistical assessment of differential methylation.
+The `--dss` option yields genome-wide files suitable for input to DSS for statistical assessment of differential methylation (1-based coordinates).